nw2190/CppGPs/README.md

 __Note:__ The `-s` flag can also be removed from the `gprof2dot` call to show parameter types.
 The `-n` flag is used to specify the percentage threshold for ommitting nodes.

+## References
+__Gaussian Processes for Machine Learning__ is an extremely useful reference written by Carl Rasmussen and Christopher Williams; the book has also been made freely available on the [book webpage](http://www.gaussianprocess.org/gpml/).
+__CppOptimizationLibrary__ is an extensive header-only library written by Patrick Wieschollek with C++ implementations for a diverse collection of optimization algorithms.
+__SciKit Learn__ provides a [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) Python module with an extensive collection of covariance kernels and options.